Normal procesing time

 You must attach:

-If you are a citizen of a country outside the EU, the EEA or Switzerland, you must also attach:
+If you are a citizen of a country outside the EU, EEA or Switzerland, you must also attach:

 Expect to use